pkiraly/qa-catalogue/README.md

      Republic
    * `BL`, fields available at the British Library
    * `MARC21NO`, fields available at the MARC21 profile for Norwegian public libraries
+   * `UVA`, fields available at the University of Amsterdam Library
 * output parameters:
   * `-t [directory]`, `--outputDir [directory]` specifies the output directory where the files will be created